EsotericSoftware/spine-runtimes/spine-ts/README.md

 The resulting `SpineWidget` has various fields that let you modify the animation programmatically.
 Most notably, the `skeleton` and `state` fields let you modify all aspects of your animation as you wish.
 See the [example](https://github.com/EsotericSoftware/spine-runtimes/blob/master/spine-ts/widget/example/index.html#L21).

+You can also modify what debug information is shown by accessing `SpineWidget.debugRenderer` and set the various `drawXXX` fields to `true` or `false`.